Admissions and Records

 - Complete a Fullerton College Application for admission.

-- Complete and sign the Special Admit Student Form.
-A new Special Admit Student form must be submitted each term.
+- Complete and sign the Special Admit Packet.
+A new Special Admit form must be submitted each semester.

-- Complete the Consent to Treat Minor Patient form.
+- Complete the Consent to Treat Minor Patient form and submit it to firstname.lastname@example.org

-Individuals who are not enrolled in a public school (home school students, private school students, and persons under 18 years of age who are not enrolled in school) may be eligible to enroll.
-Such students must complete section VII of the Special Admit form which includes a signature from the College President.
+Individuals who are not enrolled in public school (home school students, private school students, and persons under 18 years of age who are not enrolled in school) may be eligible to enroll.
+Such students must complete section VII with Course Title and Course number and submit the form to email@example.com and we will obtain the College President Signature.

 Your application may take up to 7 business days to process.
 You will receive an email with your student/banner ID number once your application has been processed.